DelphiWorlds/Kastri/Resources/iOS/PrivacyManifests/ReadMe.md

 PrivacyInfo.BasePlusFCM.xcprivacy
 ```

 Provides data privacy information for a **basic** Delphi app that also uses Firebase Cloud Messaging.

+## Deploying the Privacy Manifest

+In Deployment Manager in Delphi, click the Add Files button (second from the left in the Deployment Manager toolbar), select the relevant `.xcprivacy` file, and click Open.
+Leave the Remote Path value as `.\`, as this is the folder that the file needs to be deployed to.

 ## Future changes in Delphi